U-Company/python-private-service-layout/README.md

     make clean

 Install all packages dependencies.
-We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry, but not required.
+We suppose that you have not more two registry: [public PyPi-registry](https://pypi.org/project/registry/) and maybe your private pypi-registry (optional).
 This command install from both or only public

     make deps